 This step is crucial and should not be rushed through.
 With access to over 1.5 billion people worldwide, you will have to narrow down your target audience quite a bit for the best results.
 We highly recommend that you narrow your audience as much as possible.

-You will have several different ways to narrow your target audience, including their geographical location, language, interests, behavior, job title, etc. As you begin to add different targeting criteria, keep an eye on the Audience Definition area, Facebook’s very handy tool that shows how broad or specific your audience is.
+You will have several different ways to narrow your Facebook targeting, including their geographical location, language, interests, behavior, job title, etc. As you begin to add different targeting criteria, keep an eye on the Audience Definition area, Facebook’s very handy tool that shows how broad or specific your audience is.

 If you are still unsure of exactly who your target customer is, consider using Facebook’s Audience Insight Tool.
 This useful tool will allow you to narrow in on exactly who you should target (see below):